Stormy weather and Hurricanes

 Storm Definitions:

-- Tropical cyclones - low-pressure systems that generally form in the tropics and are classified into three main groups: tropical depressions, tropical storms, and a third group whose name depends on the region:
+- Cyclones • Tropical cyclones. low-pressure systems that generally form in the tropics and are classified into three main groups:

 • Typhoon in the Northwest Pacific Ocean west of the dateline